-*(If a landlord does not provide the tenant with this notice within 30 days, the landlord forfeits the right to keep any of the tenant’s security deposit.)
+*Landlords who do not provide tenants with notice within 30 days, forfeit the right to keep any of the tenant’s security deposit.

 - The tenant has seven days to respond to this notice and agree or contest the charges.

 - .If the tenant disputes the amount of deposit kept for damages and the landlord and tenant cannot reach an agreement, the landlord must initiate a lawsuit in court within 45 days of tenant move-out in order to retain the portion of the security deposit they have kept.